andreatramacere/jetsetdoc/docs/html/_sources/user_guide/documentation_notebooks_rst/notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

 Switching on/off the particle distribution normalization
 --------------------------------------------------------

-As default the electron distributions are normalized, i.e. are multiplied by a constant ``N_0``, in such a way that :
+By default the electron distributions are normalized, i.e. are multiplied by a constant ``N_0``, in such a way that :

 :math:`\int_{\gamma_{min}}^{\gamma_{max}} n(\gamma) d\gamma =1`,